pu1et/doky/README.md

   > If you haven't modified service account file or don't know your service account,
   > you can insert  --service default

-If you're running docker, You can scan your containers, Vulnerabilites --docker : scan docker containers and Vulnerabilities
+--docker : scan docker containers and Vulnerabilities only for docker

 <h2>What Vulnerabilities?</h2>